 BIO

-In the 1980s, Matthew Geller switched his studio practice from primarily sculpture to the production of video works, reworking the structure and style of television storytelling with comic narratives that played off conventional genres—documentary, fairytale, melodrama.
-Employing fragmentation and disjunction as storytelling devices, Geller intercut several seemingly unrelated anecdotal stories into cohesive, if nonlinear, narratives.
+In the 1980s, Matthew Geller shifted his studio practice from primarily sculpture to the production of video works, reworking the structure and style of television storytelling through comic narratives that played with conventional genres such as documentary, fairy tale, and melodrama.
+Employing fragmentation and disjunction as narrative strategies, Geller intercut several seemingly unrelated anecdotal stories into cohesive, if nonlinear, works.
 Beginning with his fellowship at the American Academy in Rome, he integrated his skills as a storyteller and sculptor by creating intimately observed worlds in miniature.
-For the past 20+ years, he has taken these ideas, changed the scale, and extended the possibilities for site and a chaotic viewership by producing temporary and permanent public art, which has been described in various ways, from “urban earthworks” to “industrial baroque settees.”
+Over the past 20+ years, he has taken these ideas, changed the scale, and expanded the possibilities for site and a chaotic viewership by producing temporary and permanent public art —often functioning as follies in the landscape—which have been described as “industrial baroque settees.”

 STATEMENT